skchao74/skchao74.github.io/_pages/about.md

 The major part of this website showcases the works I have done in my previous career as a researcher in statistics.
 Even though my research activity goes dormant, I remain active in writing blog posts.

+Disclaimer: all opinions presented in this website are my own and not the views of my employer.

 <!-- I developed provable statistical and machine learning methods that are used to solve quantitative scientific problems in social science and engineering.
 I specialize in solving computational challenges due to resource constraints and robust inference for (robust) regression problems, with applications to deep learning, causal inference, medical imaging and more. -->

 <img src="images/pigeon2.png" alt="drawing" width="60"/> News